surifirstpin/biplus_documentation/docs/model01.md

 ## Edit Project

-- To Edit the createed project, select the desired project and click on edit button.
+- To Edit the created project, select the desired project and click on edit button.
-After making necessary changes click on update and save.
+- After making necessary changes click on update and save.

 ## Model and Customization